Youtube Daddy

 “I said move in with her.”

-My father has intentionally skipped over the “like” word to emphasize that he would’ve said that if he meant that.
-My father is funny and very charismatic.
+My father intentionally skips over the word “like” to emphasize that he would’ve said that if he meant it.
+He’s funny and very charismatic.
 He’s never met a stranger and is well liked.
 He chuckles and smiles often.
 He has perfectly straight teeth that have yellowed from decades of cigarette smoking.
 My father will later die from lung cancer.
-I don’t know that yet as I look at the black, plastic ashtray sitting on the coffee table with a half smoked cigarette leaning on the side.
+I don’t know that yet as I look at the black plastic ashtray sitting on the coffee table with a half-smoked cigarette resting on the edge.

-“She’s got a three and a half bedroom..
-She just moved..
-She balling.”
+“She’s got a three-and-a-half bedroom… She just moved… She balling.”
 I’ve lost count of how many times I’ve said “she just moved” in my lifetime.
-My mother stays in one place for maybe 1-3 years.
-She pays rent the first part of her stay and then somehow just stops and manages to prolong evictions.
-I went through that process twice in the two years that I lived with her for 8th and 9th grade.
+My mother stays in one place for maybe one to three years.
+She pays rent at first and then somehow stops, managing to prolong evictions.
+I went through that process twice during the two years I lived with her in 8th and 9th grade.

-“Just her.”
 Black Chicagoans tend to leave the ‘r’ sound out of words.
-We also speak African American Vernacular English (AAVE) which is a dialect also known as Ebonics.
-It is made up of a unique grammatical structure, pronunciation, and vocabulary.
-There’s been research done on it that talks about the different influences for this way of talking that were influenced by African languages and creole.
-Our Black English is spoken the same way around the US even if these people never met each other.
-AAVE has been categorized as speaking “ghetto”.
-People from Chicago tend to omit the R sound on top of this: “just huh (her)”.
+We also speak African American Vernacular English (AAVE), also known as Ebonics.
+It has its own grammatical structure, pronunciation, and vocabulary, influenced by African languages and Creole.
+Our Black English is spoken similarly across the U.S., even among people who have never met.
+AAVE is often labeled as “ghetto,” and Chicagoans tend to drop the ‘r’ sound on top of that—“just huh (her).”
+That’s just how we talk.

-“Where that loser at?”
-He’s referring to my mom’s boyfriend of many years.
+“Where that loser at?” he asks, referring to my mom’s longtime boyfriend.
 I liked Smitty.
 My mother met him when I was in my late teens and dated him off and on until he passed when I was 27.

 “He ain’t there no mo.”